Thursday, June 16

 Another highlight is the Grout Museum of History and Science in Waterloo, which provides an engaging look into the region's history, culture, and scientific advancements.
 It features a variety of exhibits that appeal to visitors of all ages, making it an educational stop for families and history buffs.

-Lastly, the Amana Colonies, a group of seven historic villages, offers a unique glimpse into the communal lifestyle of the 19th-century German settlers.
+Lastly, the Amana Colonies, a group of seven historic villages, offer a unique glimpse into the communal lifestyle of the 19th-century German settlers.
 Visitors can enjoy local artisan shops, traditional crafts, and delicious dining options featuring regional cuisine.
 Each of these attractions showcases Iowa's diverse offerings and rich heritage.

 Additionally, the state is home to deer mice, a common rodent known for their adaptability and prevalence in various environments.
 Fox squirrels can be observed scurrying up trees, showcasing their bushy tails and vibrant orange-brown coats.
 River otters are often seen playing in the water or sliding down riverbanks, and they are playful animals that thrive in aquatic habitats.
 White-tailed deer roam the woodlands and fields, admired for their graceful appearance and striking tails.
-Lastly, zapus, also known as meadow jumping mice, can be found in grassy areas adapted to their environment.
+Lastly, zapus, also known as meadow jumping mice, can be found in grassy areas, adapted to their environment.
 Each of these species contributes to the rich biodiversity of Iowa's ecosystems.

 9. Iowa experiences a wide range of temperatures throughout the year, showcasing the state’s distinct seasonal variations.
 During the summer months, the state can reach extreme heat, with the highest temperature ever recorded being a sweltering 118 degrees Fahrenheit in the city of Keokuk on July 20, 1934.
 This record reflects the intensity of summer in Iowa, where heat waves can lead to uncomfortable conditions for residents and the natural environment.